-As forest area of Chunoti is relatively large appropriate sampling techniques need to be used in order to save cost and time.
-A representative sample of the total population is statistically withdrawn where various tree parameters and forest characteristics are measured for periodic assessments.
-The sample estimates are extrapolated to arrive at total area and population estimates.
+As forest area of Chunoti is relatively large, appropriate sampling techniques are required in order to save cost and time.
+A representative sample of the total population may statistically be withdrawn where various tree parameters and forest characteristics can be measured for periodic assessments.
+The sample estimates can then be extrapolated to arrive at total area and population estimates.
 The sampling design to be selected should be statistically and technically adequate in order to generate reliable and cost-effective data.
 The sampling may be random or systematic, stratified or unrestricted and simple, multi-phase or multi-stage.